rootCircle/codemark-cli/README.md

   Note: If you are a Windows user and encounter issues installing pyrebase, refer to this Stack Overflow post: https://stackoverflow.com/questions/53461316/pyrebase-install-on-windows-python-3-7-fails

+  Issues with requests-toolbelt: In some PCs running latest bleeding edge version of Python may have some issues with pip installation.
+To fix it type `pip3 install requests-toolbelt==0.10.1` in your terminal.

 3. Verify that CodeMark CLI is installed correctly by running the following command:

   `codemark --help`